-I recently saw pictures on the news of all the litter left on some UK beaches after a week long heatwave…during a pandemic!
+I recently saw pictures on the news of all the litter (most of it plastic) left on some UK beaches after a week long heatwave…during a pandemic!

-As plastic has been woven into every part of our lives, I’ve made the assumption that majority of the rubbish is likely to be plastic; food packaging, plastic bags, plastic bottles and how much of this rubbish has already made its way into the sea?
+As plastic has been woven into every part of our lives, a fair assumption that majority of the rubbish is likely to be plastic; food packaging, plastic bags, plastic bottles and how much of this rubbish has already made its way into the sea?

 According the the Whale and Dolphin Conservation, the below shows how long it takes for certain items to decompose.

 There are some images of wildlife being tangled up in our rubbish in Greenpeace’s website.

 The plastic doesn’t only affect the wildlife, it will also enter our food chain, if it hasn’t already.
 Plastic bags break into smaller pieces and eventually become micro plastics which will eventually be ingested by fish.
 It’s inevitable this plastic will wind up on our plates, but that doesn’t seem to be a concern.

 I wonder whether this issue will be taken more seriously when the micro plastics we ingest will start affecting our health?
 What could microplastics do to the human body?